influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/transformations/type-conversions/_index.md

     weight: 1
 ---

-Flux type conversion functions convert the `_value` column of the input table into a specific data type.
+Flux type conversion functions convert columns of the input table into a specific data type.
 The following type conversion functions are available:

 - [toBool](./tobool)